-- 1. To open slide forward and pull up to open latch before inserting ball (Figure1) - To Open Open Position Figure 1 - Place coupler on ball of same diameter as coupler and of same or greater capacity. - When ball is completely nested in socket, push top of latch handle rearward until handle snaps into closed position.
-(Figure 2) - 4.
-Extend jack to ground and lift car/trailer combination2-4" to insure coupler is securely attached to tow ball.Retract jack before towing.

-5. Insert padlock through hole in handle for theft prevention.
+- Place coupler on ball of same diameter as coupler and of same or greater capacity. - When ball is completely nested in socket, push top of latch handle rearward until handle snaps into closed position.
+(Figure 2) - Extend jack to ground and lift car/trailer combination 2-4" to insure coupler is securely attached to tow ball.
+Retract jack before towing. - 5.
+Insert padlock through hole in handle for theft prevention.